IcarusWebservices/Icarus-Styleguide/php/README.md

 - HTML within PHP should also use an indentation of 4 spaces, as is highlighted within the HTML styleguide.

 ## PHP Built-in functions & variables
 - PHP has a few "keyword functions".
-These are functions that can be called through a keyword instead of a propper function call (these are functions like `echo`, `include` and `require`).
+These are functions that can be called through a keyword instead of a propper function call (Functions like `echo`, `include` and `require`).
     These functions should preferable be called as an actual function.
     > This helps to make the code seem more clean.
 Having a consistent syntax is good for your code.